 SWOT stands for; strengths, weaknesses, opportunities and threats.
-The SWOT analysis is most commonly shown in a quadrant and views your objective from two key "points of view," Internal and external.
-Along with the Internal and external threats you will most likely be able to identify positive opportunities and negative factors as shown in the template below.
+The SWOT analysis is most commonly shown in a quadrant and views your objectives from two key "points of view," internal and external.
+Along with the internal and external threats you will be able to identify positive opportunities and negative factors as shown in the template below.

-The Internal Strengths and Weaknesses- of an organization are more often than not derived from historical data that the company has collected over the years.
-Often times though a good opportunity to identify all of the Strengths and Weaknesses of a company should involve contribution from customers and "fresh eyes."
+The Internal Strengths and Weaknesses- of an organization are generally derived from historical data that a company has collected over the years, all though they may be developed from customer experiences too.
+It is always a good opportunity to identify relative strengths and weaknesses of a company with the support of customers and outside help, which can be in the form of a coach or consultant.
 This important step helps to ensure that the data being used identifies true strengths and weaknesses.
-Keep in mind that the goal of the weaknesses quadrant is to find a way to transform the weaknesses identified into strengths.
+Keep in mind that the goal of the weaknesses quadrant is to find a way to transform the weaknesses identified into strengths not to simply recognize one's weaknesses.

-External Opportunities and Threats- have a big impact on the sustainability of a company, Market or Implementation.
-By identifying opportunities to improve and threats that may be lurking around you have a much better opportunity to act sooner rather than later.
+External Opportunities and Threats- have a big impact on the sustainability of a company, market position or strategic objectives.
+By identifying opportunities to improve and threats that may be lurking around the corner, you have a much better chance to act sooner rather than later.
 The opportunities and threats quadrants are usually formulated using various types of risk analysis or reviewing previous history and analyzing trends or patterns.

-The Simplest answer I can give is the objective of performing a SWOT analysis is to convert threats into Opportunities, Opportunities into Strengths and Weaknesses into Strengths.
+The objective of performing a SWOT analysis is to convert threats into opportunities, opportunities into strengths and weaknesses into strengths.
+Some templates may switch arrows around to visually remind users of this important concept.
 Switching the arrows around provides a visual reminder that in our analysis we need to take action and put effort into those key conversions.
 Although it would not make much sense to try and convert an external threat into an internal weakness it does make sense on the other three elements of the quadrant.

 1. What do we do well?